kirkofypsi/7DWorkProblemModel/dimensions/leadership.md

 Being led by leaders who act consistently on the basis of values and principles they believe in.

 ### LYING OR DECEITFUL LEADERS
 > Leaders are perceived as lying or deceitful.
-They are either manipulative or they lie directly to employees' faces.
-They might be making empty promises, not keeping their word and thus deceiving people.
+They are either manipulative or they lie straight to employees' faces.
+They might be making empty promises, not keeping their word, thus giving employees the feeling they are deceived.

 __Exemplary statements reported by employees:__